Cloud Service >> Knowledgebase >> Storage >> Are Cloud Storage Safe?

 Since the epidemic began, individuals have undergone a tremendous digital change, made possible in large part by the development of cloud storage.
 By 2029, the worldwide market, currently valued at $83.41 billion, is expected to grow to $376.37 billion.

-Let's be mindful of the difficult hazards associated with cloud storage, even if it offers several potential to improve productivity and expedite procedures.
+Let's be mindful of the difficult hazards associated with cloud storage, even if it offers several potential benefits, such as improving productivity and expediting procedures.

-A recent data breach in the State of Maine affected 1.3 million persons, or nearly the whole population of the state.
-A well-known vulnerability in the cloud service MOVEit Transfer was used to carry out the attack.
-The Department of Education and the Department of Health and Human Services in Maine had their data taken as a consequence.
+A recent data breach in the State of Maine affected 1.3 million people or nearly the entire state's population.
+The attack used a well-known vulnerability in the cloud service MOVEit Transfer.
+As a consequence, the Maine Departments of Education and Health and Human Services had their data taken.

 What is Cloud Storage?